National Service Act 1948: Ending in 1963

 National Service ended gradually from 1957.
 It was decided that those born on or after 1 October 1939 would not be required, but conscription continued for those born earlier whose call-up had been delayed for any reason.
 In November 1960 the last men entered service, as call-ups formally ended on 31 December 1960, and the last National Servicemen left the armed forces in May 1963.

+Subsequent developments

+The whole act was repealed by section 21(2)(b) of, and schedule 5 to, the Reserve Forces (Safeguard of Employment) Act 1985, which came into force on 9 August 1985.

-Support for reintroduction
+Calls for reintroduction

+There have been occasional suggestions that conscription could be re-introduced, although this was not a likely possibility.

 In 2015, Prince Harry made a call for bringing back national service.
 Following the launch of his 2009 film Harry Brown, English actor Michael Caine called for the reintroduction of national service in the UK to give young people "a sense of belonging rather than a sense of violence".

-On 26 May 2024, UK Prime Minister Rishi Sunak pledged to reintroduce national service for young people in the UK if the Conservative Party were re-elected at the 2024 UK general election.
+Shortly before the 2024 UK general election, which polls predicted the Conservative Party was very unlikely to win, Conservative Prime Minister Rishi Sunak proposed to reintroduce compulsory twelve-month full-time military or weekend community service for eighteen-year-old British people if the Conservative Party won the election; they lost badly.